Latent Variable Modeling

 Topics covered include: summated scales; exploratory factor analysis; confirmatory factor analysis; item response theory; latent class analysis; structural equation modeling; measurement invariance and differential item functioning

 To start, we will learn several different multivariate scaling techniques for modeling latent variables from multiple observed indicators.
-We will consider scaling strategies that allow continuous, ordinal, nominal, and binary observed indicators.
+We will consider scaling strategies that allow continuous, count, ordinal, nominal, and binary observed indicators.
 We will also consider scaling techniques for both continuous and nominal latent variables.
 Specific techniques for scaling we cover include exploratory factor analysis, confirmatory factor analysis, latent class analysis, item response theory, and some variants of each of these.
+We also cover issues of measurement invariance and differential item functioning which applies to all of these methods.